 Reinforcing best practices is critical to improving retention.
 Our PhishAlarm® email reporting tool enables end users to report a suspected phishing email with a single mouse click, reinforcing positive behaviors.
 Our optional PhishAlarm Analyzer email prioritization tool maximizes PhishAlarm’s capabilities and streamlines response and remediation efforts on reported emails.

-What Makes Proofpoint Security Awareness Different
+What Differentiates Proofpoint Security Awareness

 • Real-world examples.
 Train employees with real-world examples so that they recognize a phishing email more effectively.

 • Better compliance.
-Proofpoint training improves compliance by educating users on proper auditing and record keeping when working with customer data.
+Proofpoint training improves compliance by educating users on proper auditing and record-keeping when working with customer data.

 • Engaging for users.
 All lessons and training courses are created to engage users so that they get the most out of their sessions.